contextgeneric/cgp-patterns/content/introduction.md

 # Introduction

-This book covers the design patterns for _context-generic programming_ (CGP), a new programming paradigm for Rust.
+This book covers the design patterns for _context-generic programming_ (CGP), a new programming paradigm for Rust that allows strongly-typed components to be implemented and composed in a modular, generic, and type-safe way.

-At its core, context-generic programming allows us to write _modular_ code that are _generic_ over different _contexts_.
+## What is Context-Generic Programming

+At its core, CGP makes use of Rust's trait system to build generic _interfaces_ decouple code that _consumes_ an interface from code that _implements_ an interface.
+Through this decoupling, code can be written to be generic over any context, and then be wired to be used on a concrete context by writing few lines of code.
+CGP makes use of Rust's strong type system to help ensure that any such wiring is _type-safe_, catching any unsatisfied dependencies as compile-time errors.

+CGP shares some similarities with other modular programming patterns, such as OCaml modules, Scala implicits, mixins, and dependency injection.
+Compared to these other patterns, CGP has a unique advantage that it enables high modularity while also being type-safe and concise.
+With Rust as its host language, CGP also allows high-performance and low-level code to be written in a modular way, without requiring complex runtime support.

-Thoughout the book, we will slowly uncover what that really means.
+Thoughout this book, we will slowly understand how CGP works, and learn about useful design patterns that can be used in any programming situation.

 ## Work In Progress